 The amount of Federal Direct Unsubsidized Loan students may receive is limited by the student's cost of attendance less any other financial aid that has been awarded.
 The unsubsidized loan begins to accrue interest after the first disbursement.
 Direct Loan benefits are discussed during the student's required entrance counseling session and may be reviewed on the federal entrance counseling website.

 Federal Direct Loan borrowers must complete both an Entrance Counseling session and a Master Promissory Note before these loans can be disbursed.
-You can find out if you are missing these items via SUOnline from the Financial Aid portal.
+You can find out if you are missing these items via mySeattleU from the Financial Aid Self Service Portal.

 Students must complete both documents online with the same Federal Student Aid ID and password they used to electronically sign the FAFSA.
 Students who have forgotten their FSA ID or password, can complete steps to retrieve or reset their information.